hifiberry/hifiberry-os/userdoc/troubleshooting.md

 # Troubleshooting tips

-## No meatadata from Logitech Media Server
+## No metadata from Logitech Media Server

 Check, if the command line interface of LMS is enabled and running on port 9090: